Boy who got new heart inspires tribe to boost organ donation

 Suddenly, pneumonia ended his life in September 2019.
 He was 21 months old.

-Greyson’s story and spirit live on in parades, powwows and conversations in the community.
+Greyson’s story and spirit live on in parades, celebrations and conversations in the community.
 Azure promotes organ donation during congenital heart week and with trivia games.

 Tribal members knew him well through updates posted on social media.